 Zoom is known to have decent video quality.
 It provides up to 1080p HD quality for video calls.
 However, Zoom calls may not be suitable for recording videos.
 I have tried conducting video interviews over Zoom for my podcast.
 However, the final output wasn’t that impressive.

 On the other hand, FaceTime is now offering video calls with Portrait Mode, which means the background can be blurred just like your portrait photos.

 Zoom calls have a pretty decent audio quality for both audio and video calls.
 Although it offers high fidelity audio and background noise cancellation, it doesn’t work quite well.
 If I had a penny for every time my Zoom meeting was disrupted with background noise, I would be having a nice side-hustle going on there.

-FaceTime has promised Spatial Audio and voice isolation with iOS 15 updates.
+FaceTime has promised Spatial Audio and voice isolation with iOS 15 or later updates.
 Now you might wonder, how would Spatial Audio even matter on FaceTime?

 While you are on a video call with your friends or colleagues, you will hear their voice from their side of the screen.
 For instance, if person X is sitting on the left side, you will hear his voice coming from the left.
 This feature will be beneficial to eradicate the monotonous behavior that has gotten into our system with increasing video meetings.

 As a matter of fact, it will be a step closer to real-life meetings.
 Voice isolation works as a background noise cancellation feature.
 It eliminates the noise as much as possible so that the receiver can focus on your voice.

 I tested both the features but wasn’t quite satisfied with the output.
 However, since it is in beta mode, the issues should be resolved by the official launch.

 Zoom has always offered a grid view in its calls.
 To switch to grid view, you have to select ‘Gallery View’ on your device.
 You can view up to 49 participants in the gallery view.